hyosung11/Launch-School/Courses/journal.md

 08:55 Laurent can study, so I'm going to ask him for help.

 11:21 Did a few problems with Laurent and realize that I really need to drill more basic methods for fluency.
 Going to PT now.
 Omi is home alone.

+14:50 Repeating the medium problems from study groups.
+Time to get SungOh.